-I'm sure you've heard the phrase “all is fair in love and war.”
-This refers to the idea that going to extremes in defense of what you hold to be most dear to you is not something to be frowned upon when it comes to the most important things in life.
+I'm sure you've heard the phrase "all is fair in love and war."
+This refers to the idea that going to extremes in defense of what you hold dear to you is not something to be frowned upon when it comes to the essential things in life.
 Doing whatever it takes to win a battle or win someone's heart are qualities that we have historically considered positive.
-Think about all of the heroes throughout history they have one battle using bravery and how we view those people over time.
-Likewise, we all love a good love story, and a person who does what it takes to win the heart of someone he or she cares about is looked upon with admiration.
+Think about all of the heroes throughout history they have one action using bravery and how we view those people over time.
+Likewise, we all love a good love story, and a person who does what it takes to win the heart of someone they care about is looked upon with admiration.

-I also think that you would be able to find many people who would agree with this saying in the context of a child custody case.
+I also think that you would find many people who would agree with this saying in the context of a child custody case.
 When it comes to your children, most people are willing to go to great lengths to preserve their relationship with their children.
 As a three kiddos parent, I can tell you that there is virtually no limit to what I would do for my children, especially regarding the time I can spend with them.
-Virtually everything we do as parents are predicated around building our relationship and building our time with our kids.
-To have that taken away from us, potentially, a child custody case can be extremely disconcerting.
+Almost everything we do as parents are predicated on building our relationship and our time with our kids.
+To have that taken away from us, potentially, a child custody case can be highly problematic.

 That is why many parents will go to extreme lengths within a child custody case to help ensure that their case is strengthened as much as possible while their opposing parent is weakened.
 Much of the time, this means that parents will look for every opportunity to present their case's strong suits while pointing out the weak components of their opposing parent's case.
 There isn't anything wrong with this, and it should be expected to take place in your child custody case as well.
 You can plan with your attorney ahead of time to ensure that you are not caught flatfooted when it comes to allegations in the evidence presented by your opposing party.

-To hear about other people, go through problems like this in their own child custody case is one thing, but it is an entirely different thing to have to go through accusations about alcohol abuse on your own.
-If you are going through a case right now and have an alcohol abuse allegation presented to you, how would you proceed?
+To hear about other people, go through problems like this in their child custody case is one thing, but it is entirely different from having to go through accusations about alcohol abuse on your own.
+If you are going through an issue right now and have an alcohol abuse allegation presented to you, how would you proceed?
 Would you know what to do about the allegation and how to respond in kind?
 Do you have an alcohol addiction or abuse problem that needs to be dealt with professionally?
 These are the sort of questions that I would ask myself were I in your position.

 What issues would alcohol abuse impact within a child custody case?

-There are basically two areas of a child custody case that I believe would be primarily impacted by an alcohol abuse accusation.
-The first area has to do with possession and visitation, and the second area has to do with conservatorship rights and duties.
-I think the best place to start our discussion would be regarding these subjects, and from there, we can talk about other issues having to do with alcohol abuse accusations in your own child custody case.
+I believe there are two areas of a child custody case that an alcohol abuse accusation would primarily impact.
+The first area has to do with possession and Visitation, and the second area has to do with conservatorship rights and duties.
+I think the best place to start our discussion would be regarding these subjects, and from there, we can talk about other issues with alcohol abuse accusations in your child custody case.

-If you add into this scenario an accusation regarding alcohol abuse, then that right to spend time with your kids in the future is a serious question mark.
-Many parents feel like they cannot plan in their lives until the issues related to their child custody case have been sorted through.
+If you add an accusation regarding alcohol abuse into this scenario, then that right to spend time with your kids in the future is a serious question mark.
+Many parents feel like they cannot plan their lives until the issues related to their child custody case have been sorted through.
 Possession and Visitation are two terms associated with child custody cases that are used interchangeably many times.
 Both of these terms relate to time with your children.
-Possession refers to being in physical possession of your children during specific periods of time.
-Visitation refers to the periods of time designated for you or your co-parent to spend with your kids.
+Possession refers to being in physical possession of your children during specific periods.
+Visitation refers to the periods designated for you or your co-parent to spend with your kids.

 An accusation regarding alcohol abuse could stand to get in the way of your assigned visitation and possession rights.
 I am not saying that you will be denied any time with your kids if your co-parent accuses you of alcohol abuse.
 Still, I am telling you that it can significantly impact how Visitation time is divided up.

 The basis for this should be pretty straightforward.
 If it is believed that you present a threat to your child's physical safety, then a judge would be in a position to restrict your Visitation.
-Since your co-parent would be aware of this, it is doubtful that he or she would negotiate with you in a normal fashion.
-Most likely, he or she would negotiate with you very aggressively because they know you have incredible alcohol abuse accusations that can be thrown at you in court.
+Since your co-parent would be aware of this, it is doubtful that they would negotiate with you in a typical fashion.
+Most likely, they would deal with you very aggressively because they know you have incredible alcohol abuse accusations that can be thrown at you in court.

 The other area of a child custody case where a credible alcohol abuse accusation could impact conservatorships.
 Conservatorship refers to the rights and duties that you hold about your child.
-For instance, you have the right to spend time with your child, and you have the duty to care for him or her.
+For instance, you have the right to spend time with your child, and you have the responsibility to care for them.
 The ability to make decisions for your child regarding medical issues, educational issues, and other areas of their life is also included in conservatorships issues.
 This is an area of a child custody case that is oftentimes overlooked but is nonetheless very important.

-Accusations regarding alcohol abuse can potentially hinder your ability 2 make decisions on behalf of your child due to the thought that you think the process is not clear as a result of your abuse of alcohol.
-If you cannot be trusted to maintain sobriety, how could you be trusted to make decisions involving the most important areas of every child?
-How can you be expected to care for your child if their physical safety is in jeopardy every time you are with him or her?
+Accusations regarding alcohol abuse can potentially hinder your ability 2 make decisions on behalf of your child due to the thought that you think the process is not straightforward as a result of your abuse of alcohol.
+If you cannot be trusted to maintain sobriety, how could you be charged to make decisions involving the essential areas of every child?
+How can you be expected to care for your child if their physical safety is in jeopardy every time you are with them?

 What to expect concerning a child custody case where alcohol abuse is alleged

-If a judge believes that this kind of testing is necessary, then you should expect to either be tested that day or soon thereafter.
-I have seen judges call a recess for a hearing like this and actually order drug testing companies to come in and test parents at the courthouse.
+If a judge believes that this kind of testing is necessary, you should expect to be tested that day or soon after.
+I have seen judges call a recess for a hearing like this and order drug testing companies to come in and try parents at the courthouse.
 This allows a judge to get an instantaneous idea of whether or not these allegations are serious and introduces the element of surprise into the equation.
-You will not have an opportunity to sober up or not use alcohol to prepare for a test that will be administered that same day.
+You will not have an opportunity to sober up or not use alcohol to prepare for a test administered that same day.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan